babel/babel/experimental/babel-preset-env/README.md

 For example, Node 4 supports native classes but not spread.
 If `super` is used with a spread argument, then the `transform-es2015-classes` transform needs to be `include`d, as it is not possible to transpile a spread with `super` otherwise.

-> NOTE: The `include` and `exclude` options _only_ work with the [plugins included with this preset](https://github.com/babel/babel-preset-env/blob/master/data/plugin-features.js); so, for example, including `transform-do-expressions` or excluding `transform-function-bind` will throw errors.
+> NOTE: The `include` and `exclude` options _only_ work with the [plugins included with this preset](https://github.com/babel/babel-preset-env/blob/master/data/plugin-features.js); so, for example, including `proposal-do-expressions` or excluding `proposal-function-bind` will throw errors.
 To use a plugin _not_ included with this preset, add them to your [config](https://babeljs.io/docs/usage/babelrc/) directly.

 ### `exclude`